ahippman/Physiology/01_Linear_Model_Anova.md

 ![](01_Linear_Model_Anova_files/figure-html/phia_interaction means_FeDFB.cell-1.png)

-This plot shows us the main effects (here Species) and first order interactions (here Fe level : Cu level).
+This plot shows us the main effects (here none) and first order interactions (e.g. Fe level : Cu level).
 As per the "marginality principle" (see J. A. Nelder, "A reformulation of linear models," Journal of the Royal Statistical Society.
 Series A (General), vol. 140, no. 1, pp. 48{77, 1977.), those factors that are involved in interactions, should not be interpreted as single effects.

 Integrated over high copper, Fe DFB uptake per cell is significantly higher in TO1005 than To 1003.
 The same is true for integrated low copper FeDFB uptake per cell.
-However, comparing low copper to high copper treatments, there is no significant difference within each strain.
+However, comparing low copper to high copper treatments, in TO 1005, FeDFB uptake decreases where FeDFB uptake increases in TO 1003.

 #### Pairwise Comparisons